llafuente/rda-ahk/README.md

 You can disable the log swapping files: *RDA_Functions_Log.ahk* -> *RDA_Functions_NoLog.ahk* at [./dist.ps1](./dist.ps1) or implement your own see [./src/RDA_Functions_NoLog.ahk](./src/RDA_Functions_NoLog.ahk)

+By default it includes all libraries, but there flags to remove each one, see: [Dependencies](#dependencies)

 ## Documentation

 [rda-ahk API documentation](./docs/index.html)